Scorpio Rising (film): Photography

 Anger spent seven days shooting Byron's scenes.
 While Byron's wife Rosemary was out of town, they filmed scenes at his apartment in Greenwich Village.
 He carried around an amulet with a scorpion for good luck.
 Byron was an ex-Marine.
 Byron's home was decorated with picture of his idols, James Dean and Marlon Brando.
 By chance, Brando's appearance in The Wild One was broadcast while they were filming, so Anger shot it off of the television.
 "His favorite reading material was the comics", and Anger used images from Li'l Abner.
 Anger shot Byron snorting methamphetamine.

 Byron and his wife attended a Halloween party in Brooklyn.
 Anger bought them four barrels of beer.
 Anger only filmed the men who attended because they didn't want their girlfriends to be filmed.
 They initiated a new member by spreading mustard on his genitals.
 Later that night, they went to an empty, deconsecrated church.
 The next day, the group went up to a dirt motorcycle track near Walden Pond for their last long-distance race before winter began.
-One racer died on camera when his motorcycle tipped over and he broke his neck in the crash.
+According to Anger, a racer died on camera when his motorcycle tipped over and he broke his neck in the crash.
+However, this claim has never been verified or confirmed.

 Anger spent three months in New York filming the bikers.
 He shot on Ektachrome reversal film.
 Anger's design makes extensive use of non-diegetic lighting, rendering his subjects in non-natural hues for artistic effect.

 In Los Angeles, Anger met a model from Bob Mizer's Athletic Model Guild.
 He filmed the man in a leather jacket.
 "This image is a conscious homage to the physique pictorial art of my friend Bob Mizer that had a physique magazine called Physique Pictorial...sort of like, deliberate, self-conscious posing."